SilvioSimekha/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script "7-everybody" adds execution permission to the owner, the group owner and the other users, to the file "hello".
 The script "8-James_Bond" gives no permission to the owner and the group but gives all the permissions to other owners of "hello".
 The script "9-John_Doe" sets the mod of "hello" to -rwxr-x-wx.
+The script "10-mirror_permissions" mirrors the permission of "olleh" to "hello".